-Seven years after staff at the Mequon Nature Preserve (MNP) in southeastern Wisconsin began a project to re-establish the hardwood forests that once dominated the landscape, they noticed that while snakes, frogs and birds had returned in abundance, one important resident family of species was still missing: salamanders.
+Seven years after staff at the Mequon Nature Preserve (MNP) in southeastern Wisconsin began a project to re-establish the hardwood forests that once dominated the landscape, they noticed wildlife returning.
+But while snakes, frogs, and birds had returned in abundance, one important resident family of species was still missing: salamanders.
 Farmland development, parking lot construction and other urban sprawl projects around the preserve had essentially closed it off, making it difficult for salamanders to find their own way to the perfect new habitat.

 So MNP decided to give them a lift with an ambitious strategy.

 MNP has translocated two species—the blue-spotted salamander and the Eastern tiger salamander—from nearby healthy salamander populations to the preserve in the hopes that the salamanders would re-establish breeding populations.
-For the first time since the project started four years ago, researchers found a few large masses of tiger salamander eggs, likely from adults that were translocated as eggs in 2013, indicating a naturally reproducing population.
+For the first time since the project started in 2012, researchers found a few large masses of tiger salamander eggs, likely from adults that were translocated as eggs in 2013, indicating a naturally reproducing population.

 “Salamanders often cannot voluntarily recolonize fragmented habitats,” said Dr. Gary Casper, a herpetologist with the University of Wisconsin-Milwaukee.
 Casper drew on his years of expertise to help MNP determine how to set this project up and where to pull the eggs.
 “Much sweat and treasure has been invested in restoring these habitats, and if the salamanders succeed, we will know we got it right.”